Ashtamudi Lake: Extinction of Kanjiracode creek

+Microplastic pollution

+A recent study has revealed the extent of microplastic pollution in Ashtamudi Lake, a Ramsar wetland in Kollam district, highlighting the necessity for ongoing monitoring and addressing "potential public health concerns."

+The study discovered microplastics in the lake's fish, shellfish, sediment, and water.
+The highest percentage of microplastics was found in the macrofauna, with fish containing 19.6% and shellfish 40.9%.
+Fibers made up 35.6% of the microplastics found in the collected samples, followed closely by fragments at 33.3% and films at 28%.
+"Notably, the majority of particles were in the smaller size range, suggesting their potential bioavailability to aquatic organisms," the study noted.

+Hazardous heavy metals, including molybdenum, iron, and barium, were detected in the microplastics, potentially adsorbed from the surroundings.
+These findings pose potential risks to aquatic organisms and human beings.

 Restoration plans

 The Asia Development Assistance Facility of the New Zealand Government has carried out a study with the objective of evolving a management plan for sustainable management of the estuary for ecosystem development.
 The shores of the lake are home to important species of rare birds and animals.
 Any decisions made concerning the Ashtamudi Estuary's resources and its sustainable management significance is dictated by about a million people who live on its shores and the large species of rare birds and animals which provide the equally important biodiversity to the lake's environs.
 The Plan envisages: